dcbaker/cython/docs/src/tutorial/clibraries.rst

 in the ``except? -1`` declaration indicates that the return value is ambiguous (there *may* be a ``-1`` value in the queue, after all) and that an additional exception check using ``PyErr_Occurred()`` is needed in calling code.
-Without it, Cython code that calls this method and receives the exception return value would silently (and sometimes incorrectly) assume that an exception has been raised.
+Without it, Cython0 code that calls this method and receives the exception return value would silently (and sometimes incorrectly) assume that an exception has been raised.
 In any case, all other return values will be passed through almost